BrightCanopy/blog/_posts/2015-04-11-streaming_sl_with_amazon_appstream.md

 ---
 layout: post
-title: Notes on Streaming SL wht Amazon AppStream
+title: Notes on Streaming SL With Amazon AppStream
 ---

 I'm in a hotel room in Reno for a conference, but I'm grabbing what time I can to do some quick proof of concept stuff.